Cognitive Distortions…the noonday devil

 Thus, feelings are a product of one’s thoughts or interpretation of any given situation.

 Rather than tell you anything objective about the world out there, your feelings give you information about the world in your head – your thoughts.

-In the words of Stephen Covey, “you don’t see the world as it is but as you are.”
+In the words of Stephen Covey,

 The upshot is, if you wake up feeling poorly you may conclude this is an ominous sign, that the day will not run smoothly.
 Or, let’s say you have a job interview that day, you may conclude the interview is useless because you already feel is will end in dismal failure.

 Assessing any situation with your feelings is a futile endeavor.
 Since your feelings are a barometer of your thoughts, it’s purely what you’re thinking that is producing the emotional reaction.

 I may feel angry around you and conclude you’re treating me poorly.
 However, I shouldn’t be confused about this.
 My interpretation of you is what’s angering me, not actually you.

 The fallacy of change is another beast sure to spoil every relationship.